uQr/cordova-docs/known-issues/known-issues-ios.md

 This article covers [known issues](../Readme.md#knownissues) related to Visual Studio Tools for Apache Cordova 2015 when building or deploying to iOS devices or simulators.

 ----------
+##**Building for iOS hangs when Node.js v4.0 is installed:**
+There is a [known compatibility issue](https://issues.apache.org/jira/browse/CB-9297) with Node.js v4 in Cordova v5.3.1 and earlier.
+If you have installed Node.js v4 on your build Mac, and then installed Cordova and the remotebuild agent, iOS builds can fail in the following situations:
+* The <name> element in config.xml has been changed (e.g. you’re changing the name of your app)
+* A <deployment-target> element is defined in config.xml (set when using the Deployment Target dropdown in the Config file UI in Visual Studio)
+* A <target-device> element is defined in config.xml (set when using the Target iOS Version field in the Config file UI in Visual Studio)

+A fix is being investigated, but it will require a new version of the Cordova CLI to be released, with supported added for Node.JS v4.
+In the meantime, we recommend that you do not use Node.js v4 on Mac’s running remotebuild.

 ##**Incremental builds with remotebuild@1.0.1 and Visual Studio 2015 RTM is broken:**
 Current version of VS 2015 RTM and remotebuild agent version 1.0.1 has a bug where incremental changes made to any files under the /www folder does not get updated/built on iOS.